peta-pico/ontologies/README.md

-This repo will be used for ontology candidates.
+A repository with ontology candidates.